awsdocs/amazon-connect-admin-guide/doc_source/agent-hierarchy.md

 + Removing agents from a level affects historical reporting\.
 + Hierarchies do not determine agent permissions or security settings\.
 They define the organizational structure of agent groups for effective reporting\.

 To manage who can create hierarchies and see location and skill set data, create a security profile and then grant the appropriate permissions to users assigned to that profile\.
-For more information, see [Assign Permissions: Security Profiles](connect-security-profiles.md)\.
+For more information, see [Security Profiles](connect-security-profiles.md)\.

 **To configure a new agent hierarchy**